mas2020-python/pycryptex/README.md

 - if the option --privkey or --pubkey is specified, it loads the corresponding file
 - if no option key is specified:
     - if is present privkey or pubkey field in *$HOME/.pycryptex/pycryptex.toml* it loads the corresponding file
-    - loads my_key as private key and my_key.pub located in *$HOME/.pycryptex* directory
+    - loads pycryptex_key as private key and pycryptex_key.pub located in *$HOME/.pycryptex* directory

 These rules are not valid when you use `encrypt-aes` and `decrypt-aes` commands that always ask for a console password.